 Characteristics of This Dwarf Pine Tree

-Planting Zones, Sun and Soil Requirements, Care Tips
+Planting Zones, Sun and Soil Needs, Care Tips

 This specimen should need little pruning.
 But you can prune it lightly to shape it as desired or to keep it as small as possible.
-Look for the "candles" (that is, new growth) in spring and prune these off to check the growth of the plant.
-As with any plant, prune off any dead branches at any time that you spot them.
+Look for the "candles" (the new growth) in spring and prune these off to check the growth of the plant.
+As with any plant, prune off any dead or diseased branches at any time that you spot them.

-The dwarfs discussed in this article are slow-growing white pines suitable for use in small spaces.
 While some white pines are towering giants (for example, eastern white pine trees) that dominate a landscape and can be quite messy, this type of Pinus parviflora pays heed to the old Japanese proverb, "the nail that sticks out gets pounded down."
-There will be no need to pound it down (that is, over-prune it to fit it into a tight space), since, keeping a low profile at all times, Japanese dwarf pine tree makes a statement not with its size, but with its elegance.
+There will be no need to pound it down (in this case, over-prune it to fit it into a tight space), since, keeping a low profile at all times, Japanese dwarf pine tree makes a statement not with its size, but with its elegance.

-The cultivar name, incidentally, derives from the fact that the plant began at Harvard's Arnold Arboretum in Boston.
+The cultivar name derives from the fact that the plant began at Harvard's Arnold Arboretum in Boston.
 This arboretum, which was established in 1872, was designed, in part, by the famous landscape architect, Frederick Law Olmsted.

-- Moonshadow euonymus (evergreen, and a favorite variegated plant)
+- Euonymus Moonshadow: evergreen, and a favorite variegated plant

-- Winter heath (evergreen; bears tiny flowers in winter even in a cold climate like that of New England in the United States, when nothing else is blooming)
+- Winter heath (Erica x darleyensis Mediterranean Pink): evergreen; bears tiny flowers in winter even in a cold climate like that of New England in the United States, when nothing else is blooming

-- Bloomerang lilac (re-bloomer; more compact than the common lilac)
+- Syringa x Bloomerang lilac: re-bloomer; more compact than the common lilac

-- Bobo hydrangea (attains a height of just 3 feet at maturity; easily kept even shorter by pruning)
+- Bobo hydrangea (Hydrangea paniculata Ilvobo): attains a height of just 3 feet at maturity; easily kept even shorter by pruning